UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone1/index.md

 By completing this project, students are expected to be able to:

-1. Collaborate on a project with a partner using the git + GitHub workflow.
+1. Collaborate on a project using the git + GitHub workflow.
 2. Troubleshoot broken R code.
 3. Rewrite code to address instructions.